jonathanhogg/flitter/docs/shaders.md

 `downsample_passes=` *PASS_NUMBERS*
 : This specifies which (if any) passes to render with a smaller frame-buffer.
 It is specified as a vector of pass numbers, with the first pass being `0`.
-For example `1;2` would specify that the second and third pass.
+For example `1;2` would specify the second and third pass.
 Default is `null`, i.e., all passes will be rendered with a `size` frame-buffer.

 `downsample=` *DIVISOR*
 : This specifies how much to reduce the size of the output frame-buffer for